-I believe this was a bad translation from Aramaic into Greek.
-My reasoning derives from the book of James, written by Jesus’ brother, who survived him by more than 30 years and was the leader of the Jerusalem Essene disciples of Jesus.
+I propose that this was a bad translation from Aramaic into Greek.
+My reasoning derives from the book of James, in my opinion actually written by Jesus’ brother, who survived Jesus by 30 years and was the leader of the Jerusalem Essene disciples of Jesus.

 The book of James focuses not on theology but on right living.
+The book of James may represent the closest we can come to the teachings of Jesus himself.
 James may have heard the incorrectly translated doublet in Greek asking God not to lead us into temptation.
-James was an educated man and may have spoken some Greek.
-He may have been responding to the mistranslation when he wrote the following remarks found at James 1:12-13:
+James may have been responding to the mistranslation when he wrote the following remarks found at James 1:12-13: